 Snowy plovers have shown nesting activity on the spit south of the day-use area.
 Please follow the posted instructions.
 More

-Set between the ocean and the bay, Nehalem Bay State Park is situated on a 4 mile-long sand spit.
+Set between the ocean and the bay, Nehalem Bay State Park is situated on a four-mile-long sand spit.
 Just 86 miles west of Portland along the north Oregon Coast, the park features a campground and two day-use areas for the whole family.

-A forested 1.8 mile long bike path provides a breathtaking view of the bay.
-You may see deer and elk grazing, a coyote crossing the road and a variety of birds.
-Kayaking, crabbing, fishing and clamming are popular activities.
+A forested 1.8-mile-long bike path provides a breathtaking view of the bay.
+You may see deer and elk grazing, a coyote crossing the road, and various birds.
+Kayaking, crabbing, fishing, and clamming are popular activities.

-Park features include a 2,400 foot airstrip that offers the unique opportunity of a fly-in camp.
-A hiker-biker camp offers sites for those walking and riding bikes.
+Park features include a 2,400-foot airstrip that offers the unique opportunity of a fly-in camp.
+A hiker-biker camp provides sites for those walking and riding bikes.
 Yurts are available as an alternative camping experience.
-Primitive horse campsites offer horse enthusiasts camping with several miles of trails and beach to explore.
-A horse concession is located in the beach-side day-use area during the summer months.
+Primitive horse campsites offer horse enthusiasts camping with several miles of trails and beaches to explore.
+A horse concession is located in the beach-side day-use area during summer.

 265 electrical sites with water

 18 yurts (9 pet friendly)

 Horse camp with 17 primitive sites